confluentinc/kafka-tutorials/README.md

 The [Kafka Tutorials microsite](https://kafka-tutorials.confluent.io/) shows users how to execute each tutorial step-by-step.
 However, there are some scenarios when a user may want to run and test a tutorial in a more automated fashion:

-1. Make a small change to the code and validate that the tutorial still works end-to-end
+1. End-to-end: make a small change to the code and validate that the tutorial still works end-to-end
-2. Run a tutorial and leave it running to then play with it
+2. Run-and-play: run a tutorial and leave it running to then play with it

 This section describes how you can use the `harness-runner` to run a single tutorial programmatically.